murielg/reactstarter/README.md

+# Deprecated

+This project  old and is no longer mantained or worked on.

+To create a react app, it is recommended to use `npx create-react-app my-appp`

+Go here to learn more about the  [https://github.com/facebook/create-react-app](https://github.com/facebook/create-react-app)

+---

 ## Yet another react starter kit, but this one works for me.

 This will be used as my starting point when working on React + Redux projects.
 The starter kit features: